Nov

 Are we really the brand we drive?

-A few minutes ago, while I was driving home from my son’s daycare Halloween parade (and yes, he wore his bat costume again) I got cut off on the road by an aggressive jerk.
-Weaving in and out of traffic, speeding, talking on a cell phone, throwing a smoking cigarette out the window – you know the kind.
+A few minutes ago, ed while I was driving home from my son’s daycare Halloween parade (and yes, order he wore his bat costume again) I got cut off on the road by an aggressive jerk.
+Weaving in and out of traffic, healing speeding, talking on a cell phone, throwing a smoking cigarette out the window – you know the kind.
 But now that I’ve described him, what kind of car do you picture him driving?

 Photo from the Flickr stream of cornillious.